 We’ve been working together as a team since May 2021.
 In our first month, we tested 36 hypotheses.
 9 of which worked out, and 27 didn’t.

 After two months, the growth team generated 33% of product demos.
-It means that sales reps did 33% of product demos for leads that were generated by the growth team.
+It means that sales reps did 33% of product demos for leads generated by the growth team.

 We are currently testing ten hypotheses weekly as a minimum.
-The result is a list of qualified leads, so Dashly managers can sell our services to them.
+The result is a list of qualified leads, so Dashly managers can sell our growth marketing services to them.

 It proves that the conversion rate to product demos of the leads we generate is higher than that of users we don’t reach out to.